adityanav123/My-Java-Projects/README.md

 [ 2 ] Todo Application

-    - Simple Todo App with Storage Support
+    - Simple Todo App with File Storage Support
     - Todo Stored are encrypted
-    - program will automatically fetch the stored todo(s) if present at the start of the program
+    - program will automatically fetch the stored todo(s) if present, at the start of the program
     - priority based todo ordering
     - working on : add multiple users, so that each user can have his/her own Todo storage.